How to Join

 - Supporting community members in treatment and recovery by getting the facts about addiction, treatment and recovery, understanding myths and misconceptions, and expanding support services.

-- Encouraging community members to dispose of leftover medications and securing medications that are in their home.
+- Encouraging community members to dispose of leftover medications and secure medications that are in their home.

 - Encouraging community members to talk to healthcare providers about the risks associated with prescription pain medications and alternatives to opioids for treating pain.